 • Vary The Veggies: Feel free to use a frozen veggie blends that contain peas, corn, carrots, and green beans.
 Cooked sweet potatoes are also a great addition to bulk up their meals, just make sure never feed your dog raw sweet potatoes.

-• Pick Your Protein: Lean ground beef, ground chicken, ground white or dark meat turkey, and ground pork are all great protein options.
+• Pick Your Protein: Lean ground beef, ground chicken, ground turkey, and ground pork are all great protein options.
 Be sure to check that any meat you feed your animals is free of seasonings.

 • Other Great Grains: Other whole grains like oats, quinoa, barley, potatoes, and even whole grain pasta are also easily digestible and can be added to homemade dog food.